mbarcia/pipelineframework/docs/guide/README.md

 - [Backend Services](/guide/backend-services): Implement the business logic for your steps
 - [Mappers and DTOs](/guide/mappers-and-dtos): Handle data transformation between object types
 - [Configuration](/guide/configuration): Manage your pipeline configuration settings
+- [Plugins and Aspects](/guide/plugins-authoring): How to write plugins for cross-cutting concerns
+- [Using Plugins](/guide/using-plugins): How to apply plugins to your pipeline using aspects
 - [Error Handling & DLQ](/guide/error-handling): Implement error handling and dead letter queue functionality
 - [Observability](/guide/observability): Monitor and observe your pipeline applications
 - [Best Practices](/guide/best-practices): Follow recommended approaches for pipeline applications